KamaleshKarthi14/artificial_intelligence_in_ML/README.md

 # artificial_intelligence_in_ML
-In this code i am done a code for employee Predication using ML
+In this code i am done a code for employee prediction using ML